Totodore/totodore.github.io/content/serde-wrapper.md

         string unit unit_struct seq  map
         struct enum identifier ignored_any bytes byte_buf option }
     /// The root type is not a tuple!
-We stop the deserializing process immediately by returning a stub error. fn deserialize_any<V: Visitor<'de>>(self, _visitor: V) -> Result<V::Value, Self::Error> {
+We stop the deserialization process immediately by returning a stub error. fn deserialize_any<V: Visitor<'de>>(self, _visitor: V) -> Result<V::Value, Self::Error> {
         Err(IsTupleSerdeError(false))
     }
     /// The root type is a tuple!
-We stop the deserializing process immediately by returning a stub error. fn deserialize_tuple<V: Visitor<'de>>(
+We stop the deserialization process immediately by returning a stub error. fn deserialize_tuple<V: Visitor<'de>>(
         self,
         _len: usize,